 If you don't like the texture, and don't need to eat gluten free, you can use ½ buckwheat flour and ½ whole wheat flour for a biscuit that holds together more like what you're used to.

 Yes.
 If you have buttermilk, you can absolutely use that instead of mixing soymilk with vinegar.
-To be clear, you won't add the vinegar at all if you use buttermilk.
+Important: you won't add the vinegar at all if you use buttermilk.
 Your biscuits won't be vegan if you do that; an FYI in case you're cooking for anyone who is vegan.

 📖 Recipe